What Is Noise Pollution? Definition, Sources, Prevention & Facts

 To gain a better idea of what would be classed as noise pollution, it can be useful to use decibel levels to assign noise with a numerical number that can be measured and compared.

 Generally in the US noise is considered to be within limits if it does not exceed 75dB in the day and 70dB at night.
-However, this can be dependant on the environment, situation, and time.
-For the full list of noise level limits by situation, read the US government regulations.
+To give you a better idea of what that actually sounds like:

-• Around 30 million people in the US are exposed to hazardous levels of noise every day.
+So, acceptable noise levels may actually be lower than you realize – and it might be more common than you think, with around 30 million people in the US exposed to hazardous levels of noise every day.

 Noise pollution is usually the amalgamation of the general noises that we hear in everyday life, which can sometimes be louder on certain days than they are on others.
 It can also be generated by specific louder sounds such as loud music in people’s homes, which we wouldn’t necessarily anticipate hearing.
 The sources of noise pollution are usually where there is machinery being used, but nuisance noise can be created by nature too.